 - Our medical center was renamed in honor of LTC Charles S. Kettles in 2020.
 Kettles was a Michigan native who received the Medal of Honor for his extraordinary courage in leading a convoy of helicopters to reinforce and rescue American troops during an intense firefight in the Vietnam War.

-- We service nearly 70,000 Veterans throughout Michigan and northeast Ohio.
+- We serve more than 76,000 Veterans throughout Michigan and northeast Ohio.

 Accreditations and achievements

 The VA Ann Arbor Healthcare System has received accreditation from The Joint Commission for our hospital, long-term care, home care, and behavioral health programs.
 Our facilities and programs also have received accreditation from the: